fajim1/Capstone/README.md

 # Capstone

-The [Code skeleton](https://github.com/fajim1/Capstone/tree/master/Code%20Skeleton) directory gives a general gives a general structure to use on any multilabel text dataset while
+The [Code skeleton](https://github.com/fajim1/Capstone/tree/master/Code%20Skeleton) directory gives a general structure to use on any multilabel text dataset while
 [Dataset + Code](https://github.com/fajim1/Capstone/tree/master/Dataset%20%2B%20Code) directory is dataset specific.
 Right now only the [Amazon Food Reviews](https://github.com/fajim1/Capstone/tree/master/Dataset%20%2B%20Code/Amazon%20Food%20Reviews) is complete with the other datasets being updated soon enough.
 This Readme will go through the [Amazon Food Reviews](https://github.com/fajim1/Capstone/tree/master/Dataset%20%2B%20Code/Amazon%20Food%20Reviews) directory so that it can be reproduced

 # General structure